Protect Your Customer & Employee Data

 General liability insurance covers bodily injuries and property damage resulting from your products, services or operations.
 Cyber insurance is often excluded from a general liability policy.

-Besides legal fees and expenses, cyber insurance typically helps with:
+Cyber Insurance covers legal fees and expenses and typically helps with:

 - Notifying customers about a data breach